-Step 2) This may be difficult, but list all the things that you have done in the past that may have caused the lack of results.
+- List all the things you have done in the past that may have caused the lack of results.

-Step 3) Find a mentor, or multiple successful friends that may have honest discussion with you, about whether your reasoning is valid.
+- Find a mentor or multiple successful friends that may have an honest discussion with you, about whether your reasoning is valid.
 Many people fool themselves about why their strategy failed.
-Your mentor, or honest friends can serve as a “mental taser” in case you rationalize, or just plain lie to yourself.
+Your mentor or honest friends can serve as a “mental teaser” in case you rationalize, or just plain lie to yourself.
 You may get zapped if you are not honest or lie to yourself about the truth.
 The “hard-core truth” or “tough love truth”, is that most people create their own barriers to success.
 The reasons include lack of motivation, inability to accept rejection, lack of a written plan, lack of effective time use, ineffective focus on the most daily important task, and lack of tenacity to carry out a plan.
 These are all self-induced characteristics that lead to failure.
 Rationalization leads to results like a hamster working on a spinning wheel in his cage.

 With a properly written action plan and implementation strategy, and of course “motivation”, you could be dropped off in Cheyenne, Wyoming and start all over in the same field.
 You would be successful within 24 months.

-We are all aware that our success will be corresponding to the number of developed business friendships.
+We are all aware that our success will correspond to the number of developed business friendships.
 All successful relationships are a two-way street.
-If you ask for and develop enough friendships you will create an on ongoing successful career.
+If you ask for and develop enough friendships, you will create an ongoing successful career.
 For both you and your business friends, friends do business with friends!

 I have written 4 other articles that can be helpful for your planning activities, they can be viewed under the “Personal & Business Growth” tab on my website www.danharkey.com.